danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 Lastly, let's revisit the analytical side with Reflect.app, a metacognitive tool delivering insights not just on progress but on personal growth.

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Draft a reflective summary of our team meetings from the last month to pinpoint recurring challenges."

 > **WHAT SHE GOT:**
 A detailed analysis highlighting bottlenecks, team dynamics, and areas for improvement.
-Miranda presented this in the next all-staff meeting, looking less scattered than usual.
+Eleanor presented this in the next all-staff meeting, looking less scattered than usual.
 "Here's where we can focus our growth," she announced, visibly more confident in steering conversations around problem-solving rather than problem presenting.

 ---